Soluling home Document home

 Termbase is a database where you can add new items, import items from terminology files, edit existing items, and remove items.
-Soluling supports two kind of termbases:
+Soluling supports two kinds of termbases:

 |Database termbase||A database that contains term data in a Soluling termbase structure.
 Initially, Soluling contains one empty local termbase.|